Strong laws of large number for intermediately trimmed Birkhoff sums of observables with infinite mean: Introduction and statement of main results

 It can be easily deducted from \cite[VII.7 Theorem 2 and VIII.9 Theorem 1]{feller_introduction_1971} that in the just mentioned case for i.i.d.\ random variables no weak law of large numbers and thus no lightly trimmed strong law holds.
 Furthermore, the case of i.i.d.\ random variables with regularly varying tails is treated by Haeusler and Mason in \cite{haeusler_laws_1987} and Haeusler in \cite{haeusler_nonstandard_1993}, in which a law of an iterated logarithm is established.
-As we are here considering sums of non-negative random variables instead of Birkhoff sums, we will denote in these cases the sum trimmed by the $r$ maximal terms by $S_n^r$.
-With this notation and setting $F^{\leftarrow}:\left[0,1\right]\to\mathbb{R}_{\geq 0}$ denoting the \emph{generalized inverse function} of $F$, i.e.\ $F^{\leftarrow}\left(y\right) \coloneqq\inf\left\{ x\in\mathbb{R}\colon F\left(x\right)\geq y\right\}$, the results by Haeusler and Mason can be read as
+As we are here considering sums of non-negative random variables instead of Birkhoff sums, we will denote in these cases the sum trimmed by the $r$ maximal terms by $S_n^r$, i.e.\ we distinguish the trimmed Birkhoff sum $\mathsf{S}_n\chi$ from a trimmed sum of i.i.d.\ random variables $S_n^r$.
+With this notation and setting $F^{\leftarrow}:\left[0,1\right]\to\mathbb{R}_{\geq 0}$ denoting the \emph{generalized inverse function} of $F$, i.e.\ $F^{\leftarrow}\left(y\right) \coloneqq\inf\left\{ x\in\mathbb{R}\colon F\left(x\right)\geq y\right\}$, then a combination of the results by Haeusler and Mason imply that there exists a non-stochastic $\gamma$ depending on $n$ and the trimming function $b_n$ such that

 almost surely equals $1$ if $\lim_{n\to\infty}b_n/\log\log n=\infty$, see \cite{haeusler_laws_1987}, and, almost surely equals a constant $M$ if $b_n\sim c\cdot \log\log n$, see \cite{haeusler_nonstandard_1993}.
 By comparing the asymptotic behavior of the norming and centering sequences $\gamma\left(n,b_n\right)$ and $n\cdot\int_0^{1-b_n/n}F^{\leftarrow}\left(s\right)\mathrm{d}s$ referring to \cite[Section 4]{haeusler_nonstandard_1993} one can conclude that $\lim_{n\to\infty}S_n^{b_n}/(n\cdot \int_0^{1-b_n/n}F^{\leftarrow}\left(s\right)\mathrm{d}s)=1$ almost surely if and only if $\lim_{n\to\infty}b_n/\log\log n=\infty$, i.e.\ an intermediately trimmed strong law follows as a special case.